- Democratic Senator representing New Mexico

 - Former member of the Congressional Progressive Caucus

 Tom Udall was born on May 18, 1948 in Tucson, Arizona, the son of the late Stewart Udall, who served as an Arizona congressman (1955-61) and U.S. Secretary of the Interior (1961-69).
-He is also the nephew of former Arizona congressman Morris “Mo” Udall, and the first cousin of Colorado senator Mark Udall.
+He is also the nephew of former Arizona congressman Morris “Mo” Udall, and the first cousin of former U.S. Senator Mark Udall.
 All of Tom Udall’s politician relatives are Democrats like him, except for distant cousin Gordon Smith, a Republican who served twelve years as a U.S. senator from Oregon.

-Udall grew up first in Tucson and later in suburban Washington, DC.
-He earned a BA in government from Prescott College (1970), a Bachelor of Law degree from Cambridge University (1975), and a JD from the University of New Mexico Law School (1977).
+Udall earned a BA in government from Prescott College (1970), a Bachelor of Law degree from Cambridge University (1975), and a JD from the University of New Mexico Law School (1977).
 He worked as a law clerk for the 10th U.S. Circuit Court of Appeals in 1977, and as an Assistant U.S. Attorney from 1978-81.

 In 1981 Udall opened a private law practice.
 The following year, he ran for Congress in the newly created 3rd District of New Mexico but was defeated in the Democratic primary by Bill Richardson.
 In 1983-84 Udall served as chief counsel for New Mexico’s Health and Environment Department.
 From 1985-90 he was a trial lawyer with the firm Miller, Stratvert, Torgerson, & Schlenker.
-And in 1988 he ran for an open congressional seat in New Mexico’s 1st District but narrowly lost to Bernalillo County District Attorney Steven Schiff.
+And in 1988 he narrowly lost an election for an open congressional seat in New Mexico’s 1st District.

 In May 2005 Udall was one of only 22 House members to vote against HR 193, a bill that: (a) expressed support for “the historic meeting of the Assembly to Promote the Civil Society in Cuba,” which was slated to take place later that month in Havana; (b) urged “the [Bush] Administration and international community to actively oppose any attempts by the Castro regime to repress or punish the organizers and participants of the Assembly”; and (c) affirmed that the House shared the Assembly’s desire to “hasten the day of freedom and democracy for the people of Cuba.”

-In 2008 Udall left the House of Representatives to run for the U.S. Senate seat vacated by the retiring Peter Domenici (R-New Mexico).
-Udall won that election, defeating Republican Congressman Steve Pearce.
+In 2008 Udall was elected to the U.S. Senate seat vacated by the retiring Peter Domenici (R-New Mexico).

 On March 12, 2012, Udall joined Charles Schumer, Al Franken, and five other Democrat senators in writing a letter to IRS officials, urging the agency to give extra scrutiny to the activities of conservative “social welfare organizations” that were applying for tax-exempt status.
 The letter warned of “abuse of the tax code by political groups focused on federal election activities.”
-Fourteen months later, news broke that the IRS had been engaged in a massive scandal whereby it had delayed and derailed tax-exemption applications filed by hundreds of organizations with conservative indicators like “Tea Party,” “Patriots,” or “9/12” in their names.
+Fourteen months later, news broke that the IRS had been engaged in a massive scandal whereby it had delayed and derailed tax-exemption applications filed by hundreds of conservative organizations.

-On June 3, 2014, the U.S. Senate Select Committee on Ethics filed a complaint against Udall and eight other Senate Democrats, charging that they had violated Senate rules by urging the Internal Revenue Service to give extra scrutiny to the activities of conservative nonprofit political groups that were applying for tax-free status under the IRS’s 501(c)4 rules.
+On June 3, 2014, the U.S. Senate Select Committee on Ethics filed a complaint against Udall and eight other Senate Democrats, charging that they had violated Senate rules by their efforts to politicize the IRS.

 Over the course of Udall’s political career, the officials, employees, members, and PACs of various labor unions and activist groups have been among the leading financial contributors to his campaigns.
 These donors include individuals affiliated with such entities as ActBlue, the AFSCME, the American Association for Justice, the American Federation of Teachers, the International Brotherhood of Teamsters, J Street, the League of Conservation Voters, and the United Food & Commercial Workers Union.